 Mailing Address: 686 Alum Rock Road, New Park, PA 17352

 ABOUT TAX COLLECTION

-Fawn Township has discontinued the Per Capita Tax.
+Effective January 3rd, 2017, Fawn Township has repealed the Per Capita Tax.

 Taxes may be mailed to the tax collector or payable in person at the tax sitting.